Shop

 Then, you can either choose to complement or contrast.

 “With any food pairing, the goal is always balance,” says Walker.
-“You don’t want the beer to overwhelm the dish and vice-versa.”
+“You don’t want the beer to overwhelm the dish and vice versa.”
+The rule certainly applies when pairing beer with Oktoberfest food.

-Oktoberfest beers in particular, Walker says, “are great palate cleansers because they aren’t too sweet or bitter, but they still have a complex flavor that can perfectly accompany bready appetizers, hearty main courses, and sweeter desserts alike.”
+In particular because, Oktoberfest beers, Walker says, “are great palate cleansers because they aren’t too sweet or bitter, but they still have a complex flavor that can perfectly accompany bready appetizers, hearty main courses, and sweeter desserts alike.”

-For Athletic, whose well-balanced NA Festbier honors today’s traditions, Walker says you can pair the beer with a variety of dishes, including Bavarian pretzels, hearty meals with sausage, pork, chicken, and strudel.
+For Athletic, whose well-balanced NA Festbier honors today’s traditions, Walker says you can pair the beer with various dishes, including Bavarian pretzels and hearty meals with sausage, pork, or chicken and strudel.

-Sierra Nevada Innovation Brewmaster Scott Jennings, who recently brewed a collaboration Oktoberfest Festbier with Ollie Wesseloh, brewmaster and co-founder of Hamburg-based Kehrwieder Kreativbrauerei, believes that a Festbier’s light body should be complemented by something a little less fatty.
+Sierra Nevada Innovation Brewmaster Scott Jennings, who last year brewed a collaboration Oktoberfest Festbier with Ollie Wesseloh, brewmaster and co-founder of Hamburg-based Kehrwieder Kreativbrauerei and this year with Brauerei Gutmann, believes that a Festbier’s light body should be complemented by something a little less fatty.

 He has a particular dish in mind.